enkidevs/curriculum/JavaScript/Node/handling-event-errors.md

 ---
 ## Content

-All events are treated equally as all event types are defined by an arbitrary string, when an event emitter emits an event with no attached listeners the event is ignored.
+All events are treated equally as all event types are defined by an arbitrary string.
+When an event emitter[1] emits an event with no attached listeners the event is ignored.

 If the event is called *error* however, the error is thrown into the event loop, then generating an uncaught exception.
 To stop this from breaking the application, uncaught exceptions can be caught by listening to the `uncaughtException` which the global event emitter object emits.
 Take `test` as a sample event emitter: